Build a Bot Tutorial

 2. While the training is in progress, Akela finds her real-world conversation examples for the password reset use case.

-3. She clicks Talk to your bot icon, represented by a conversation bubble, which is next to the Train and Stage button.
+3. She clicks the speech bubble icon, represented by a conversation bubble next to Train and Stage.

 4. Akela chooses one of the conversation examples and plays the role of the contact.
 She follows the example like a script and starts the conversation with Hello.